Bill Belichick: Making five Super Bowls and winning three, Gronkowski, and "We're on to Cincinnati": 2010–2019

-Brady's departure, Cam Newton, Mac Jones, and final years in New England: 2020–2023
+Post-Brady era and final years in New England: 2020–2023

 Following the departure of Tom Brady to the Tampa Bay Buccaneers, Belichick and the Patriots were faced with an uncertain quarterback situation for the first time in nearly two decades.
 During the offseason, the Patriots signed former Carolina Panthers starter Cam Newton for the 2020 NFL season.
 The off-season routines and schedules, as well as the normal processes of regular season were severely disrupted by the worldwide COVID-19 pandemic.
 Despite the unanticipated difficulties and challenges of the pandemic, the Patriots were in the hunt for a playoff spot until late in the season, ultimately finishing 7–9.
 The 2020 season was Belichick's first losing season since his first year in New England.

 In the 2021 NFL draft, the Patriots selected quarterback Mac Jones with the 15th overall pick.
 After Jones and Newton competed for the starting job during the preseason, Belichick made the decision to release Newton and name Jones the starter for the upcoming season.
 During Week 4, Brady's Tampa Bay Buccaneers visited the Patriots in his first trip to Gillette Stadium since signing with the Buccaneers.
 A missed 56-yard field goal by Patriots kicker Nick Folk allowed Tampa Bay to narrowly escape with a 19–17 victory.
 Immediately after the game, Brady and Belichick shared a quick embrace on the field before Brady greeted his former teammates and other members of the Patriots organization.
 Though fans criticized Belichick for his lack of warmth displayed towards his former quarterback, the two privately spoke at length in the Buccaneers locker room following the match.
 Belichick helped lead the Patriots to a 10–7 record in 2021.
 The team fell to the Buffalo Bills in the Wild Card Round by a score of 47–17.